Sub-Chapter 1: General Provisions

 (1) A person licensed to practice medicine and surgery under chapter 23 of this title.

-(3) A physician's assistant certified or registered pursuant to chapter 31 of this title.
+(3) A physician assistant licensed or registered pursuant to chapter 31 of this title.

 (b) The provisions of subdivision 1752(a)(1) of this title shall not apply to any person or persons giving aid, assistance, or relief in emergency or accident cases pending the arrival of a licensed physician or surgeon.